YazidKurdi/Crypto-Unbanked-with-ChatGPT/README.md

 ### Conclusion
 <hr size="5" color="red">
 Weak correlation between the countries crypto adoption (shown between brackets in the visualisation) and percentage banked.
-There are more factors that might lead to an increase in crypto adoption (Inflation, repression, capital control etc...)
+There are other factors that might lead to an increase in crypto adoption per country (Inflation, governmental repression, capital control etc...)
 <br>
 ChatGPT enhanced the navigation of inquires by orders of magnitude, what would have been a project that needs a day of work took 2 hours.